rhystmills/rhystmills.github.io/docs/_posts/2026-09-12-can-ai-replace-software-engineers.markdown

 I can imagine a few different ways the development of AI might affect the number of software engineers in the future.

-Perhaps previously unfeasible tech projects will become practical through an abundance of cheap AI labour – software will expand into more aspects of our lives, and even more programmers will be needed, supervising uber-productive AI agents doing much of the intellectual legwork.
-Software eats the world and everyone's an engineer.
+Perhaps previously unfeasible tech projects will become practical through an abundance of cheap AI labour.
+Software will expand into more aspects of our lives, and even more programmers will be needed: supervising uber-productive AI agents doing much of the intellectual legwork.

 The leading assumption is that companies will hire fewer people to write code.
 In the (often doomerist) AI company Anthropic's [recent economic report](https://www.anthropic.com/institute/econ-scenarios) – which presents three possible scenarios for the future of the economy - it posits that net job losses in "knowledge work" are inevitable even by 2030: it's just a question of how many will go.